In Mahathir's Malaysia, Japan is back amid doubts over Chinese funding

 Mahathir has pulled out of a high-speed rail project with Singapore and is reviewing a $14 billion local rail line to be built by Chinese companies.

-Malaysia’s foreign ministry said in a statement that Mahathir’s visit would enable Malaysia to highlight its current policies towards Japan and other countries in the region, especially related to foreign investments and trade.
+Malaysia’s foreign ministry said in a statement that Mahathir’s visit would enable Malaysia to highlight its current policies toward Japan and other countries in the region, especially related to foreign investments and trade.

 “With the comeback of Tun Dr Mahathir, I’m sure our industries will be very delighted to think positively of their engagement with Malaysia and its industries,” Makio Miyagawa, Japanese Ambassador to Malaysia told state news agency Bernama.